The-Marcy-Lab-School-Assignments/swe-sr-2-1-Aviont3/README.md

 When building a website, how can I decide which content I should write using HTML/CSS and which content I should create using the JavaScript and the DOM API?

 ### Response 5

+Creating websites with only JS and the DOM is not the best practice because takes away the accessibility.
+It would also be very labor-heavy compared to using HTML.
+When building a website you use HTML and CSS to create basic content like headings, paragraphs, and images.
+You also use them for styling by modifying the content's size, color, and format.
+You use the dom and javascript to give the content functionality.
+You use the make the content interactivity with website users.
+It creates alerts, forms, animations, etc.